-David Greensmith ACMA CGMA Director of Finance (Staffordshire Commissioner's Office) / S151 Officer
+David Greensmith ACMA CGMA Director of Finance / S151 Officer

-Date:
+Date: 8th April 2024

 Statement of Main Accounting Policies

 1. General Principles

 The Statement of Accounts have been prepared in accordance with proper accounting principles contained within the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23, issued by the Chartered Institute of Public Finance and Accountancy (CIPFA), and the International Financial Reporting Standards (IFRS).